 - a) Orientations: General Clerkship Orientation will be held on the first day of the Clerkship unless prior arrangements are arranged before the clerkship start date.
-Time and place for each hospital or ambulatory orientation will be communicated to you via email. - b) Thursday afternoons during CABS course: You are expected to attend CABS from 1:30 to approximately 4:30 on Thursday afternoon).
-You are expected to return to your ward duties afterwards unless otherwise discussed with your team.
+Time and place for each hospital or ambulatory orientation will be communicated to you via email. - b) Thursday afternoons during CABS course (Jan-June): You are expected to attend CABS from 1:30 to approximately 4:30 on Thursday afternoon.
+These responsibilities are outside of the clerkship structure. - c) Core Medicine Conferences/Lectures: Everyday from Monday through Friday there will be educational sessions for you to attend.
+Unless otherwise communicated, you will attend resident morning report at 8:30am as a participant.
+Then there is typically a session starting after 12pm that will last for an hour.
+These sessions will be communicated to you during the first day general orientation and discussed in detail at site orientations, but some of the highlights include: - i) Therapeutic Lecture Series: The Core Medicine Therapeutics Lecture Series is held currently on two Fridays of the clerkship (weeks 2 and 4).

-c) Core Medicine Conferences/Lectures:

-- i) Therapeutic Lecture Series: The Core Medicine Therapeutics Lecture Series is held once on the 4th Friday of the clerkship (typically at 8am).
 Attendance is mandatory to respect the time of our lecturers.
 Information for the lecture will be published on the Blackboard academic website a few days before the lecture if needed.
-We allow up to 10 minutes after the lecture starts as the time to sign in as a grace period, but please arrive before the lecture starts out of courtesy for our speakers. - ii) Site Lecture Series: The site lectures will be communicated to you prior to or during the site orientation.
-These sessions generally do not have formal sign in sheets, but they are considered priorities and if attendance is poor sign in sheets will be started. - iii) BCM Grand Rounds: The expectation is that you will attend and sign in for BCM Grand Rounds which is held every Thursday at 12:15pm currently in Main Baylor M112.
-Attendance is expected to be 100%. - d) Formal Midterm Feedback: Clerkship leadership will be providing formal midterm feedback (typically during week 5).
+We allow up to 10 minutes after the lecture starts as the time to sign in as a grace period, but please arrive before the lecture starts out of courtesy for our speakers. - ii) Ongoing Lecture Series: Monday Friday noon time lectures will be communicated to you prior to or during the site orientation.
+Please attend these and be on time. - iii) BCM Grand Rounds: The expectation is that you will attend and sign in for BCM Grand Rounds which is held every Thursday at 12:15pm currently in Main Baylor M112.
+Attendance is expected to be 100%. - iv) Note about the virtual environment: presently we are still holding much of our curriculum live over virtual platforms like zoom.
+For attendance purposes always place your full name in the zoom window and include any other names if other students are streaming with you in the same location.
+Please help make the zoom environment productive by having chat capabilities, and then unmuting and being ready to discuss when appropriate. - d) Formal Midterm Feedback: Clerkship leadership will be providing formal midterm feedback.
 Please make sure to have updated your evalue logging requirements prior to this meeting.
 Completed evaluations will be reviewed, as well as your evalue logging to provide goals for the remainder of your clerkship.
-Please be advised that we will be emailing the dates and times for your meetings via your Baylor email account.
+Please be advised that we will be emailing the dates and times for your meetings via your Baylor email account. - e) Large Group Feedback Session: We will schedule a large group session during week 6 or 7 to discuss how the clerkship has gone to date, preparation for our clerkship SP exam and then also review the grades process in detail.
+This session is required and very important from a continual clerkship improvement perspective.
+Many historic good changes have come from this session.

-2) Clerkship Examinations:
+2) Clerkship Examinations and Grade Components: